cjdbarlow/Part-One/innate_immunity.md

     The 'classical pathway.'
     * Substances in the bacteria cell wall
     The 'alternative pathway.'
-  * The system has a number of inflammatory functions:
+  * Complement has a number of inflammatory functions:
       * Destruction of bacteria
-      Several complment proteins come together to form a **membrane attack complex**, which creates large pores in cell membranes, causing water to diffuse in and bacteria to burst.
+      Several complement proteins come together to form a **membrane attack complex**, which creates large pores in cell membranes, causing water to diffuse in and bacteria to burst.
       * Opsonisation of bacteria
       Bound complement acts as a binding site for phagocytes.
       * Activation of monocytes and phagocytes